-Guidelines for effective print news writing and web writing have been well-covered; however, guidelines for journalistic Twitter writing have not been well established.
-I developed some writing guidelines for a live-tweeting assignment in my digital journalism class, and these guidelines are everything that is taught in traditional journalism classes.
+Guidelines for print news writing and web writing have been well established; however, guidelines for journalistic Twitter writing have not been fully explored.
+I developed some writing guidelines for a live-tweeting assignment in a digital journalism class, and these guidelines are everything that is taught in traditional journalism classes.

 News tweeting needs to follow a journalistic writing style

-When a reporter is assigned to live tweet an event and feed tweets to the news media’s Twitter account, he or she should write tweets in a way different from the (casual and cursory) writing style of his or her personal Twitter accounts.
+When a reporter is assigned to live tweet an event and to feed tweets to the news media’s Twitter account, he or she should write tweets in a way different from the (casual and cursory) writing style of his or her personal Twitter account.

 I felt the need for some Twitter-writing guidelines when teaching a digital journalism class in fall 2012.
 I created a live-tweeting assignment for students to live tweet the homecoming celebrations at our university.
 As required, students were tweeting texts, photos and videos; but one issue emerged – the writing.
 If there was a sizable audience following these tweets, they may quickly lose interest if all they read are tweets such as: